 But all is not what it seems.
 Look closely at the stunning images, and you’ll discover a magical and puzzling world, where familiar become fascinating and mysterious.
 In each photograph, the more you look, the more you see.

-Join us for this talk from Prof Calum Colvin, from the University of Dundee, followed by a discussion and a guided tour of the exhibition.
+Join us for this talk from Prof Calum Colvin, from the University of Dundee, followed by a discussion.
+This talk will finish at 7pm.
+The event will be followed by a short guided tour of the exhibition for interested members of the audience.

 Everyone is welcome.
 This event is free and non-bookable.
 Places are limited so please arrive early to avoid disappointment.
 Doors open at 5pm.